 In the valet example, the solution is simple: the lady reports her loss as a theft to her auto insurance company.
 They’ll handle the claim according to their arrangement with her… and then they’ll go after the valet company themselves in an effort to recover their loss.
 Once her auto insurer files suit against the valet company, they will turn to their liability insurer to cover the resulting costs.
 Simple.

 Will the auto theft claim affect her insurance premiums in the future?
 Maybe, maybe not.
 Maybe, because—regardless of where the fault lay—she has demonstrated an increased likelihood to have a vehicle stolen.
 Maybe not because, in the interest of keeping a good client, her insurance company might give her a break since the theft was somebody else’s fault, and since they’ll wind up recovering their loss anyway from the valet company’s liability insurer.
 No harm, no foul.

-What about a case where the injured party hasn’t the luxury of having an insurance company standing by to file suit on her behalf?
+What about a case where the injured party doesn’t have the luxury of an insurance company standing by to file suit on her behalf?

 In another e-mail, I heard from a gentleman who took a loss on a real estate transaction due to negligence on the part of his realtor.
 Naturally, he’s unhappy.
 The realtor is clearly liable, so the gentleman wants to file a claim with the realtor’s liability insurance.

 Again, the purpose of liability insurance is to pay some or all of the insured’s court costs and damages after they’ve been sued.
 My correspondent is on his own here.
 If he wants to recover his loss, he must retain an attorney—not a requirement, actually, but still a darn good idea—and haul his realtor into court.
 If he sues for the amount of his loss, plus court costs—and if he can get a judge (or a jury) to agree—then his realtor will be found to be legally liable for the amount of the judgment.